 The Board currently consists of 12 members.
 Our Board is divided into three classes of directors, designated Class I, Class II and Class III, with the term of office of each director ending on the date of the third annual meeting following the annual meeting at which such director's class was elected.
 The number of directors in each class will be as nearly equal as possible.
 The current Class I directors are Ms. Julia P. Forrester and Messrs.
 William M. Byerley, Kenneth L. Stewart and George M. Yates.
 Ms. Forrester and Messrs.
 Byerley and Stewart were appointed to the Board following the 2016 Annual Meeting of Shareholders and are therefore Class I director nominees at the Annual Meeting, in each case, to hold office until the 2018 Annual Meeting of Shareholders or his or her earlier death, retirement, resignation or removal.
 Mr. Yates' term as a director will continue until the 2018 Annual Meeting of Shareholders or his earlier death, retirement, resignation or removal.
 The Class II directors are Messrs.
 R. Gaines Baty, Craig T. Burkert and Gregory E. Mitchell and Dr. Steven W. Ohnimus.
 Mr. Baty was appointed to the Board following the 2016 Annual Meeting of Shareholders and is therefore a Class II director nominee at the Annual Meeting, to hold office until the 2019 Annual Meeting of Shareholders or his earlier death, retirement, resignation or removal.
-The terms of each of Messrs.
+The Class III directors or his earlier death, retirement, resignation or removal.
+The Class III directors are Messrs.
 Burkert and Mitchell and Dr. Ohnimus will continue until the 2019 Annual Meeting of Shareholders or his earlier death, retirement, resignation or removal.
 The Class III directors are Messrs.
 Joseph Wm.
 Foran, Reynald A. Baribault, Joe A. Davis and David M. Laney.
 The term of Messrs.
-Davis and Laney will expire at the Annual Meeting, creating two vacancies on the Board.
-Messrs.
-Foran and Baribault are the Class II director nominees at the Annual Meeting, in each case, to hold office until the 2020 Annual Meeting of Shareholders or his earlier death, retirement, resignation or removal.
+Davis and Laney will expire at the Annual Meeting, in each case, to hold office until the 2020 Annual Meeting of Shareholders or his earlier death, retirement, resignation or removal.

-The Board believes that each of the director nominees possesses the qualifications described below in "Corporate Governance - Board Committees."
+The Board believes that each of the director nominees possesses the qualifications described below in "Corporate Governance - Board Committees - Nominating Committee."
 That is, the Board believes that each nominee possesses: (i) deep experience at the policy making level in business, government or education; (ii) the availability and willingness to devote adequate time to Board duties; (iii) the character, judgment and ability to make independent analytical, probing and other inquiries; (iv) a willingness to exercise independent judgment along with a willingness to listen and learn from others; (v) business knowledge and experience that provides a balance with the other directors; (vi) financial independence; and (vii) with respect to incumbent directors, excellent past performance on the Board.